jasonpatrickellykrause/istio-training/labs/13-wasm-extensions.md

 sidecar.istio.io/userVolume: '[{"name": "wasmfilters", "gcePersistentDisk": { "pdName": "my-data-disk", "fsType": "ext4" }}]'
 ```

 Note that the above snippet assumes a persistent disk running in GCP.
-This could be any other persistent volume as well.
+The disk could be any other persistent volume as well.
 We'd then have to patch the existing Kubernetes deployments and 'inject' the above annotations.

-Luckily for us there is another option.
+Luckily for us, there is another option.
 Remember the local field from the Envoy HTTP Wasm filter configuration?
 Well, there's also a remote field we can use to load the Wasm module from a remote location, a URL.
-This simplifies things a lot!
+The remote field simplifies things a lot!
 We can upload the .wasm file to remote storage, get the public URL to the module, and then use it.

-In this example we'll upload the module to a GCP storage account and made the file publicly accessible.
+In this example, we'll upload the module to a GCP storage account and made the file publicly accessible.

 The updated configuration would now look like this: